-Great Things at UDM
+Great Things at Detroit Mercy

 Below are just some of the distinguishing features and faculty that reflect educational excellence at UDM.

 U.S. News Ranks Detroit Mercy in Top Tier

 For the 16th consecutive year, University of Detroit Mercy is listed in the top tier of Midwest Best Regional Universities in the 2017 edition of the U.S. News & World Report’s “Best Colleges” rankings.
 In addition to being the highest ranking Midwest Regional school in Michigan in the magazine’s annual list, Detroit Mercy has also now been named one of the “Best Values” in the region and continues to be an “A+ School for B Students.”

 UDM helped to launch the Live6 Alliance, a community revitalization project, Aug.
 31, to strengthen the Livernois Avenue and McNichols Road commercial corridor in Northwest Detroit.
 The organization will build on neighborhood revitalization strategies already being implemented in the Livernois corridor.

 University of Detroit Mercy anchors the organization, with generous support from The Kresge Foundation, the Detroit Corridor Initiative, the Detroit Economic Growth Corporation, area neighborhood associations and other anchor institutions.
 Funders have committed a total of $700,000 over two years to facilitate the Live6 Alliance's work.
 The UDM news release contains more information, videos and links to media coverage.
 Website: www.live6detroit.org

 Michigan Catholic features Detroit Mercy and Gesu partnership